prometheus/docs/content/docs/visualization/promdash.md

 The legend settings menu tab allows you to configure when to show the legend on a graph, as well as defining how it should be formatted.

-By default, each timeseries will be displayed with their full name (metric name plus all label names and values) in the legend.
-If you have many timeseries or timeseries with many labels, this can quickly lead to unusably long legends.
+By default, each time series will be displayed with their full name (metric name plus all label names and values) in the legend.
+If you have many time series or time series with many labels, this can quickly lead to unusably long legends.

 The `Legend format` builder allows you to create a list of format strings which you can then assign to expressions in the `Datasources` tab.
 Each format string